opensearch-project/documentation-website/_security/multi-tenancy/dynamic-config.md

 ## Configuring multi-tenancy in OpenSearch Dashboards

-To make settings for multi-tenancy in Dashboards, follow these steps.
+To configure multi-tenancy in Dashboards, follow these steps.

 1. Begin by selecting **Security** in the Dashboards home page menu.
 Then select **Tenancy** from the Security menu on the left side of the screen.
 The **Multi-tenancy** page is displayed.
 1. By default, the **Manage** tab is displayed.
 Select the **Configure** tab to display the dynamic settings for multi-tenancy.